 Either way, it was a pleasure serving you this evening.
 I hope to welcome you again soon.

 More often than not, our first jobs out of school are jobs at the beginning of the pay scale, without benefits, and often part-time.
-Yet the work is hard and difficult and your being given task that are less than enjoyable such as cleaning restrooms, mopping floors, and taking out the trash.
+Yet the work is hard and difficult and you’re often being given a task less than enjoyable such as cleaning restrooms, mopping floors, and taking out the trash.
 It’s not fun, doesn’t pay much, and can be humbling but it’s a right of passage that can teach a young man valuable work ethic if he’ll pay attention and receive it as such.
-Too many times I’ve been in fast food restaurants (where first jobs or common) to notice young people just going through the motions of their responsibilities half heartedly, if at all heartedly.
+Too many times I’ve been in fast food restaurants (where first jobs or common) to notice young people just going through the motions of their responsibilities half-heartedly, if at all heartedly.
 Proper greetings, a smile, and eye-to-eye contact are not something that seems to come natural to them.
 They appear to pay more attention to the clock on the wall anxious for the required break times and wanting it to be quitting time than to their duties.
 I wish we as managers would make it a higher priority to take these young men and ladies under our wings and teach them how to do more than the mere task required of them to physically do their job.
-It’s so important they learn the real skills that will help them become successful as they grow, especially that of being appreciative to their employer for giving them the chance to work, teaching them the skills of whatever industry they’re working in, and paying them to learn them.
+It’s so important they learn the real skills that will help them become successful as they grow, especially that of being appreciative of their employer for giving them the chance to work, teaching them the skills of whatever industry they’re working in, and paying them to learn them.

-My biggest beef is not the youth but the men of women of my own generation who often are the same, unappreciative and expecting more from their employers than they really have the right to “expect”.
+My biggest beef is not the youth but the men of women of my own generation who often are the same, unappreciative, and expecting more from their employers than they really have the right to “expect”.
 It’s disheartening to see men and women who have spent many years in their craft and are now making a fair pay for all those years with benefits, insurance, etc..
 Have you known managers who won’t perform certain task, feeling they have “earned” the right to now delegate those task?
 And when they’re asked by their management to do something they feel is beneath them in their current position they get offended and hurt, and if they do perform the task, the quality shows their lack of enthusiasm.

 One of the things I count among my truest blessings is having the fortune of having managers in my younger years that were the opposite of the above and taught all in their supervision by example rather than demand.
 They were there in the ditches with us working as hard as any of us, as long as any of us, and getting as dirty as any of us.
 Those are the true leaders!